Hotels Where .com

 The Canal Harbour in Trondheim is located in the northern part of the city centre and separates the main part of the city from the artificial island of Brattøra.
 There are lots of small boats in the Canal Harbour.
 On the city-side coast, there are long rows of wooden buildings on pillars rising directly from the water.
-Many of Trondheim’s hotels are located near Canal Harbour.
+Many of Trondheim’s hotels, restaurants and tourist attractions are located near Canal Harbour.

 The Trondheim Canal dates back to 1884.
 It was constructed by raising sand from the Trondheimsfjord (the sea) in the northern part of the city centre and creating an artificial island called Brattøra.
 This island serves primarily as a transport hub: Trondheim Central Train Station (Sentralstasjon) and Trondheim Port are located here.